GlucoZyme

 Direct Electron Transfer

-• Completely oxygen independent (stable in absence of O2)
+• Completely oxygen independent (signal in absence of O2)

 • Immune to typical interferents (e.g. Acetaminophen)